traynosm/bad-each-way-finder-api/README.md

 ```console
 dotnet ef database update
 ```
-Commands will also need to run to set up user secrets
+Commands will also need to run to set up user secrets.
+Email the developer for BETFAIRUSERNAME, PASSWORD and APP_KEY.

 ```console
 dotnet user-secrets init